 Top Program Highlights:

-5. Volunteer with Spanish teenagers during a community service day in Bilbao, Spain.
+- Participate in a community service project in Bilbao, Spain.

 2019: Open Enrollment

 Trained and First-Aid Certified Educator Leaders

 International Land Transportation

 3 Meals Daily